studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “Of course not,” said the Captain.
 “No one here has.
 Have you?”

-“No,” said Ella, “and that’s why--”
+“No,” said Ella, “and that’s why—”

 “Good,” said the Captain.
 “Having done my duty and warned you, I think we should both run away as fast as we can.”